 The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

-Performing a side-by-side upgrade of the VMware vRealize Operations 5.x Appliance (2031543)
+Performing a side-by-side upgrade of a VMware vRealize Operations 5.x Appliance to vRealize Operations Manager 6.0.x (2031543)

 This article uses these terms to describe the vApps involved: